jenkinsci/pull-request-monitoring-plugin/README.md

 The factory can also deliver several portlets of one class.

 > ⚠️ WARNING: **Unique portlet ID**:
-> Usually the class name is used for the ID if only one portlet is delivered.
-If several portlets of the same
+> The id must be unique.
+Please make sure that the id is related to the plugin so that there are no conflicts with
+> other plugins.
+It is recommended to use the artifact id of the plugin or parts of it as suffix.
-> class are created in the factory, it must be ensured that the ID is always unique!
-Therefore you have to override the
+> If several portlets of the same class are created in the factory, it must be ensured that the ID is always unique
-> default implementation of `String getId()`.
+> for each portlet!

 Here is an example of a factory that delivers two instances of a class: